Do I have to start the vaccination process over if I wait to get the second COVID-19 shot?

 Whether you should soldier on or start over depends on how long it’s been since your first dose.

-“If you have forgotten to take your (second) dose, and it has reached that six-month period, it is better at that time – because we have so many people qualifying for that third dose – to go ahead and start over that vaccination process,” Dr. Sherri Young, the health officer for the Kanawha-Charleston Health Department in West Virginia, said.
+“If you have forgotten to take your (second) dose, and it has reached that six-month period, it is better at that time – because we have so many people qualifying for that third dose – to go ahead and start over that vaccination process,” said Dr. Sherri Young, the health officer for the Kanawha-Charleston Health Department in West Virginia.

 Young suggests if it’s been six months or longer since your first dose, you should treat your second dose as a first dose, then wait the three or four weeks necessary (depending on your vaccine’s manufacturer) and get a third dose.
 “That way you know you’re fully protected and fully immunized,” she said.